Welding Gloves vs Regular Work Gloves: What’s the Difference?

 Are TIG welding gloves different from MIG or stick welding gloves?

 Yes.
 TIG welding usually requires more dexterity and control, while MIG, stick, and flux-cored welding often require more protection from heat, sparks, and spatter.
-The American Welding Society recommends selecting gloves based on the welding process and exposure level.
+The glove should match the welding process and exposure level.

 What should businesses look for when buying welding gloves?